pure-data/pure-data/doc/1.manual/pdmanual.md

 ![multiple messages in one box](fig3.8.jpg)

-Here the three messages are the numbers 1, 2, and 3, and they are sent in sequence (with no intervening time between them, as with the "trigger" object, and having depth-first consequences so that whatever chain of actions depending on "1" takes place before anything depending on "2" and so on.)
+Here the three messages are the numbers 1, 2, and 3, and they are sent in sequence (with no intervening time between them, as with the `trigger` object, and having depth-first consequences so that whatever chain of actions depending on "1" takes place before anything depending on "2" and so on.)